 DETECTION LEVEL ABOVE THE LEGISLATION OF INDUSTRY STANDARD

-Alarm signals are sent directly to a responsible person
+Alarm signals sent directly to a responsible person

-- Save costs on disposable tests and fees of traditional laboratories.
+- Save costs on disposable tests and traditional laboratory fees.

 - Save costs thanks to optimization of chemical or biocide usage.

 - Eliminate headaches associated with the water sampling and shipping to the laboratories.